 It's a long story, but in short, Pat's sister died just before Christmas and Pat took over her job as manager of Paddle Power - a river rafting company on the Crocodile River, just outside Hartebeespoort Dam in North West Province.

 I had always said that I could live anywhere provided two things were in place - Pat, and reasonable ADSL to coach via Skype.
 That boast is now being put to the test here in Broederstroom.

 Dave was telling me about a Mom whose Grade 7 son was struggling with maths.
 “He just doesn’t get it” she had said.
 This is one of those common phrases used to describe ADHD children, teens and adults, male and female.

 Learning the art of negotiation

 How do you get what you want without being seen as selfish or manipulative?
 How do you avoid being a doormat and giving in just to keep the peace?
-This is an aspect of my life I have always struggled with.
-In order to gain approval, I chose the soft option of giving in and then becoming more and more resentful and finally exploding and wrecking yet another relationship.
 I had not been able to be assertive without being aggressive.

 Shyness and ADHD

 Throughout my childhood I was labelled painfully shy.

 In class I wouldn't ask questions or volunteer answers, oral exams were terrifying and going into a shop which wasn't self service was something I avoided as much as possible.